Skip to main content

 Push Notifications in Expo: The Complete Guide I Wish Existed When I Started

-4 min read
+5 min read

 bash

-expo install expo-notifications
+npx expo install expo-notifications expo-device

 javascript